uutzinger/blackflysync/README.md

 # Blackfly Camera to LED sync
 This software is developed for Teensy 4.x or 3.2.
 It controls an external light source for a camera.
-The frame trigger of the camera is used to advance to next illumination color.
+The frame trigger of the camera is used to advance to the next illumination color.
 The lightsource intensity is adjusted using PWM modulation.
 For a 500 frames/second camera and using PWM frequency of 50kHz will result in 100 light pulses per frame.

-Without additional hardware this software is likely not useful.
+This software is desgined for a FET driver and FET power switch.
+A FET driver usually has an enable/disable input.
+The gate of the driver is conencted to a PWM clock and the individual channel is enabled through the enable/disable input.
+Without such hardware this software is likely not useful.

-Up to 13 channels can be configured.
+Up to 13 channels are configured but more can be added.
 When auto advances is enabled each frame trigger first turns off current LED channel and activates next one.
-Each channel has pin associated.
+Each channel has a pin associated on the microcontroller.
+There is one common PWM signal for all LEDs on one pin of the microcontroller.
-Individual channels can be disabled/enabled.
+Individual channels can be disabled/enabled in software.
 If the 14th Channel is enabled an image will be taken with all LEDs off.
 A button can be attached to disable all lights.
 The button will need to create a conenction to ground when pressed.
 If the button pin is set to -1, this feature is disabled.